 - Finally, remember that a paper will typically have more citations in the Introduction section and Discussion section than in other parts.

 If you need help with paraphrasing text from the sources you cite to avoid plagiarism, with different citation styles, or with finding the perfect journal to submit your paper to, then have a look at our collection of articles on the Wordvice academic resources website.
-We also recommend our professional paper editing and academic editing services to ensure that your writing is free of errors before submitting your manuscript to a journal.
+We also recommend our professional English editing and proofreading services, including paper editing and academic editing services to ensure that your writing is free of errors before submitting your manuscript to a journal.